abarrows/resume/index.md

   annual revenue streams.
 - Played a key role in company-wide AI adoption.
 Through extensive training and usage of enterprise level models like GitHub CoPilot, Gemini Pro, and ChatGPT, corporate AI integration guidelines were developed in collaboration with technical leadership.
 - Reduced hosting cost by 60% by facilitating a 5-year cloud migration plan to Azure.
 Transitioned 20+ digital products and 40+ web services to boost operational efficiency, scalability, and security within our digital ecosystem while coordinating front-end efforts with DevOps.
-- Reduced time to setup new web applications by over 45% and significantly enhanced developer experience by employing a ‘Principle’ web application template, front-end had a centralized blueprint for our evolving standards, tooling, and common components.
+- Reduced time to setup new web applications by over 45% and significantly enhanced developer experience by employing a 'Principle' web application template, front-end had a centralized blueprint for our evolving standards, tooling, and common components.
 As new patterns emerged, all connected projects were automatically synced with a pull request.
-- Revolutionized the front-end development workflow by automating non-coding activities throughout a ticket's lifecycle. **This breakthrough reduced admin time from over an hour to less than five minutes, all without leaving VS Code.** The workflow was widely acclaimed as a new benchmark in developer experience and productivity.
+- Revolutionized the front-end development workflow by automating non-coding activities throughout a ticket's lifecycle.
+This breakthrough reduced admin time from over an hour to less than five minutes, all without leaving VS Code.
+The workflow was widely acclaimed as a new benchmark in developer experience and productivity.
 - Proven track record of inspiring others by fostering exceptional growth and development, more front-end engineering job promotions were realized than all other technical teams combined during my tenure as manager.
-- Promoted growth mindset culture throughout technical teams and across the company.Â  Achieved by pioneering a new career growth system of streamlined technical roles and progressive career paths.
+- Promoted growth mindset culture throughout technical teams and across the company.
+Achieved by pioneering a new career growth system of streamlined technical roles and progressive career paths.
-- Reduced onboarding time for new software engineers from 60 days to 14 days by creating an onboarding procedure which included ever evolving automations, dotfile scripts, and tooling.
+- Streamlined software engineers onboarding from 60 days to 14 days by creating an onboarding procedure  which was adopted across all technical teams.
 - Dramatically improved our engineering hiring process by introducing a Candidate Engagement Matrix, setting a new benchmark in efficient and inclusive hiring practices while evolving from hundreds of interviews and continuously improved through recruiter feedback.
 - Directed alongside 3 other engineering managers during the rapid and successful response to a state-sponsored ransomware attack.
 Within four days we achieved 100% data recovery without paying a ransom.
 Maintained service continuity, all SLA commitments, and conducted operating system scans for 150 employees while coordinating efforts with senior leadership, cyber insurance, and FBI.
 - Increased deployment speeds by 22% and exponentially improved code and product quality on our flagship applications while in close collaboration with our DevOps team.